SwitchCraftCC/sc-docs/src/chatbox/websocket.md

   "type": "ingame",
   "name": "Lemmmy",
   "uuid": "cdb33b76-a445-47a1-b13d-94f34e006243",
-  "displayName": "[S] Lemmmy", // the name as it appears in chat (includes supporter tags and nicknames) "group": "admin",
+  "displayName": "Lemmmy", // the name as it appears in chat, may differ from `name` "group": "admin",
+  "pronouns": "he/they",
   "world": "minecraft:overworld"
 }
 ```